Megischus arizonicus

 Habitat

-Associated with forested and woodland where wood-boring occur.
-The locality in Arizona and subsequent Mexican records suggest preference for montane or canyon environments in the southwestern United States and central Mexico.
-Specific microhabitat requirements relate to the presence of suitable beetle in dead or dying wood.
+Associated with forested and woodland where wood-boring beetles occur.
+The type locality in Arizona and subsequent Mexican records suggest preference for montane or canyon environments in the southwestern United States and central Mexico.
+Specific microhabitat requirements relate to the presence of suitable larvae in dead or dying wood.

 Distribution